Kid Conductors

 Boulder Concert Band commemorative “batons” were eventually added (which, conveniently, could double as pencils when school started), and director Will Kinne even led the kids in a little march as the band played.

 Eventually, so many kids of all ages joined us to conduct that they had to take turns at the podium.
-At the end of the march, all our little conductors join the band in a grand bow, to the thunderous applause of our appreciative audience.
+At the end of “The Stars and Stripes Forever”, all our little conductors join the band in a grand bow, to the thunderous applause of our appreciative audience.